LeAnnS/Hangman-Game/assets/javascript/game2.txt

-	// Here we created an on-click event that responds to button clicks of the crystal image.
-  	$(".babygroup-image").on("click", function() {

-    //When the user clicks on the picture...the computer selects a word from the baby-word choices.
+//When the user presses a key... alert("hi");

+//on "Key-dn" We randomly select a word from our word array
+//We generate a random number between 0 and 9 (the number of words in our array)

-	//create an array that lists out all of the options var babywordOptions = ["DIAPERS", "BOTTLES", "PACIFIER", "ONESIE", "RATTLE", "PLAYPEN", "STROLLER", "NURSERY", "CRADLE", "NAPTIME"]
+//This array holds all of our baby-word choices var baby-wordOptions = ["DIAPERS", "BOTTLES", "PACIFIER", "ONESIE", "RATTLE", "PLAYPEN", "STROLLER", "NURSERY", "CRADLE", "NAPTIME" ]

-	// Computer randomly chooses a word from the options array. var computerGuess = babywordOptions[Math.floor(Math.random() * babywordOptions.length)];

-	// Clicking the picture triggers an alert message. alert("The computer chose: " + computerGuess + "");

-  	});

 //We display a quantity of spaces equivalent to the quantity of letters in the word